Examination for Discovery: What Can I Expect?

 How to Prepare for Questioning and What to Expect

-An examination for discovery is a pre-trial process that either party can call to ask questions to the opposing party or parties counsel.
-In a personal injury and case law, this process is essential, but in family law the process is useful, not mandatory.
-The timing for a Questioning (as it’s commonly called) is after the Notice of Claim but before the trial.
+An examination for discovery, or Questioning, is a pre-trial process that either party can call to ask questions to the opposing party.
+In family law the process is useful but not mandatory.
+The timing for a Questioning is prior to a trial or arbitration hearing.
 Questioning is one of the procedures established by the Alberta Rules of Court and is designed to assist parties in discovering the details of the other side’s case, promote settlement and save expensive trial time later.
 This process takes place privately, outside of court, in a board room setting.
 Questioning is a fact-finding mission, obtaining facts from the mind of the witness.
 Since the conversation can be used in trial, the answering party is under oath for the duration.
-Often in divorce law, two questionings will take place back to back, so each party can be questioned efficiently.
+Often in family law, two questionings will take place back to back, so each party can be questioned efficiently.

 Since it’s a rare chance to learn about the opposing party’s case, the questions revolve around what the other party as to say about the matters in issue in the lawsuit.
 It can save trial time by identifying any areas of agreement in the case and obtaining further documentation from the other party.
 The person conduction the Questioning may be looking to obtain admissions from the other party and/or assess the other party as a witness.

 Who can attend a Questioning?